Jackie Fraser-Quigg BSc (Hons) Integrative Counsellor/ UKCP Accred.

 I can be contacted without obligation for a confidential, informal chat by e-mail, text or telephone.
 I hold Professional indemnity Insurance and Public Liability Insurance.
 I have also been DBS checked.

 I take my own continuing professional development very seriously and am always looking for courses to further enhance my practice and experience.
-My most recent training courses have included: Working with clients with Disordered Eating, Young people who Self-Harm, Sandtray Training, Phobia Training and Clients who Hoard.
+My most recent training courses have included: Working with clients with Disordered Eating, Young people who Self-Harm, Sandtray Training, Phobia Training, Clients who Hoard, Working with Clients who have ADHD, LGBTQ+ Clients, Domestic Abuse and Teens Technology and Mental Health.

 Maps & Directions